katreparitosh/katreparitosh.github.io/_pages/about.md

 On the fun side, I am a passionate musician actively composing original music that finds the sweet spot between Indian Classical Ragas and Western Orchestral Soundscape.
 I also produce music and play 5 instruments as well.

-🎹 Read more to know about my music here - [Personal Tab](https://katreparitosh.github.io/personal/)
+🎹 Know more about my music here - [Personal Tab](https://katreparitosh.github.io/personal/)
 📚 Compiled list of [Resources](https://katreparitosh.github.io/resources/)
 </div>